nymeria-io/nymeria.rb/README.md

 The official Ruby gem to interact with the Nymeria service and API.

+Nymeria makes it easy to enrich data with contact information such as email addresses, phone numbers and social links.

 ![Nymeria makes finding contact details a breeze.](https://www.nymeria.io/assets/images/marquee.png)

 ## Usage